moorec-aws/deadline-cloud-for-unreal-engine/SETUP_SUBMITTER_CMF.md

 If you’re setting up on a brand new Windows EC2 Instance as your submitter, a g5.2xlarge instance with 200 GB of storage will likely be reasonable minimum:

 1. Download the Epic Installer and install the latest version of Unreal (5.2 or higher is required)
-1. NVidia Grid drivers - Follow Windows instructions - https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-nvidia-driver.html#nvidia-GRID-driver
+1. NVIDIA GRID drivers - Follow Windows instructions - https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-nvidia-driver.html#nvidia-GRID-driver

 ## Install Build Tools